 Then click save one more time, and you’re done!
 Now your GIF is ready to use!

 At DC Dev Shop, we’re dedicated to making you a functional, efficient, and visually appealing website with all the animation and features you want and need.
-We offer services in web design, web development, and inbound marketing, helping you to brand and optimize your digital presence.
+We offer services in web design and web development, helping you to brand and optimize your digital presence through interactive design and specialized web design services.
+We’ll even make you GIFs and keep it in line with your website style guide ;).